mam-dev/cosmo/README.md

 		...

-If a user component is not found in the Spring application context, it will be intantiated.
+If a user component is not found in the Spring application context, it will be instantiated.
 The same happens to the successful authentification listener that creates a calendar user if he doesn't already exist with the given credentials after a successful authentication.
 (Please keep in mind that in this example each authentication is valid):

 		...